vikramlingam/machine-learning-concepts/README.md

-# Machine Learning Concepts — Visual Guide
+# Machine Learning Concepts: Visual Guide

 This repo is my attempt to turn all the major ML concepts into clean visualizations.
 Instead of long theory notes, every topic has a plot or interactive example so the idea sticks faster.